How Long Should a Webpage Be to Compete in the Search Results?

 The webpages that are ranking in the search results are there for a reason.
 And they will typically share some common features.
 Word count is often touted to be one of those features with a clear indication that size wins.
 We happen to disagree.

 Of course, word count is not all there is to ranking.
-But analyzing the top results gives us a lot of clues into what is working for those webpages.
+Analyzing the top results gives us a lot of clues into what is working for those webpages.

 Plus, knowing the word count you should target saves you the headache of either spending too much time on a long-form article when it’s not necessary or investing time into a webpage that is not up to par with the top-ranked webpages.
 We believe that word count is important to compete, but that count varies by keyword.

 Here’s how it works: Our WordPress plugin uses our patented technology to determine the top-ranked pages for a keyword.
-We spider those pages in real time, then we analyze them to get an average word count target range based on rewarded competitors — without ever having to leave the WordPress editor.
+We spider those pages in real-time, and then we analyze them to get an average word count target range based on rewarded competitors — without ever having to leave the WordPress editor.
 Yes, this is a patented process.

 Below, you can see a screenshot from our WordPress SEO plugin that shows that the webpage being analyzed is too short compared to the top-ranked pages.
 That page is just under 700 words.
 The goal, though, is between 1567 and 2363 words.
 The number of words is a range, and 700 is out of that range.
 And that, we believe, matters for ranking.